Time of Day Angling Restrictions

 Implementation of Time of Day Angling Restrictions

-Starting in June, AEP will be monitoring water temperatures and flows at several locations in Southern Alberta.
-Temperature and flow data from flowing waters throughout ES1 will be reviewed; however, the main monitoring station that will be used is the Bow River monitoring station at Carseland.
+Time of day angling restrictions will be implemented when water temperatures and flows reach certain thresholds.
+As such, AEP will monitor temperature and flow data from flowing waters across southwestern Alberta; however, all decisions on time of day angling restrictions are made based upon conditions recorded at the Bow River monitoring station at Carseland.
 This station provides real-time water temperature and flow information, which allows AEP to compare real-time information to the thresholds set to protect fish during these high-risk periods.

 The thresholds that have been set to protect fish (based on the protection of trout) are: